 Here he is standing on a turtle wearing only a loincloth, called Kaupina.
 The turtle marks Vaishnavite affiliation and deifies the figure.
 In his right hand, he is holding Akshamala and is supporting his ‘Dhanda’ with the right hand.
 His right thumb and index fingers are joined at the tip in teaching gesture, cinmudra.
-He is holding palm leaf manuscript (Pustaka) in his left hand.
-Near his left foot is the water carrier, Kamandala.
+He is holding palm leaf manuscript (Pustaka) and Kamandala in his left hand.
+Deft casting.

-According to Gururaja Bhatt, Studies in Tuluva History and Culture, Madvacharya was responsible for synthesising various cults of Tulu Nadu under Lord Vishnu.
+According to Gururaja Bhatt, Studies in Tuluva History and Culture, Madhvacharya was responsible for synthesizing various cults of Tulu Nadu under Lord Vishnu.

-This figure is Ganga Jamuna, made using two metals.
-The figure is about 9 cm in height.
+The figure is about 7.5 cm in height.
 It is quite likely the casting is from North Karnataka/Western Deccan.

 Note (20 March 2021): The earlier Madhvacharya vigraha, a Ganga-Jamuna one, is with one of my friends and he wanted it for his home altar.
 On his request I have removed the earlier pictures.